Medicare coverage for nursing home care

 imageDays 1 – 20: $ zero co pay for each benefit period

-Days 21 - 100: patient pays coinsurance of $200 per day.
-This copay will be $204 per day in 2024.
+Days 21 - 100: patient pays coinsurance of $209.50 per day in 2025.
+(This copay was $204 per day in 2024).

 image Days 101 and beyond: patient pays all costs